Earn weekly rewards on your crypto

 Not all P2P exchanges are safe.
 You should proceed with caution before interacting with P2P exchanges, just like regular centralized exchanges.

-In general, P2P exchanges are more expensive than their centralized counterparts.
+In general, P2P exchanges are pricier than their centralized counterparts.

-Most P2P Exchanges charge a fee for their service.
+Most P2P exchanges charge a fee for their service.
 This is typically paid in the core asset of the platform.
-For example, if you’re using a P2P exchange based on Ethereum, you pay an amount of ETH as a fee when trading on the P2P exchange.
+For example, if you’re using an exchange based on Ethereum, you pay an amount of ETH as a fee when trading on the exchange.

 Keegan Francis Headshot